How Do You Season Firewood?

 Now the wet, split wood has to be left uncovered and exposed to the sun and wind to let dry.
 While the wind is necessary for air circulation purposes, the wood dries quicker under direct sunlight.

 It’s better to stack all your wood into one long stack of wood, placed in direct sunlight for improved air circulation.
 The moisture escapes quickly when the sun heats the wood, and when the wind blows the moisture away.
+If you want to know about central vacuum powerhead then you can read this article.

 In case you don’t have sufficient space to stack your wood in a single long stack, you have the option of making multiple stacks side by side.
 However, if you opt to do this, make sure there is some space, at least a few inches, in between the rows.
 This way there will be sufficient space for both the sun and wind to penetrate through the stacks and reach the wood to help dry it.
 It’s also better if the wood is kept off the ground as there is a chance of the wood absorbing the soil moisture.